jgraham0325/land-register-api-docs/docs/offline/index.md

 {: .govuk-heading-s}

 <p class="govuk-body">
 Outages will be announced on the <a class="govuk-link" href="https://streetmanager.atlassian.net/servicedesk/customer/portal/1">Service desk</a>.
-You can also ask for information in <a class="govuk-link" href="https://dftstreetmanager.slack.com/">DfT Street Manager Slack</a>.
 </p>

 ## What to do during an outage